-LRPP EXHIBIT IV: Performance Measure Validity and Reliability Department: Department of Citrus Program: Citrus Service/Budget Entity: Agric Products Marketing/57030000 Measure: Return on Ad Spend (ROAS) of eCommerce programs Action (check one): ☐ Requesting revision to approved performance measure. ☐ Change in data sources or measurement methodologies. ☐ Requesting new measure. ☐ Backup for performance measure.
-Data Sources and Methodology: Edible, Inc., marketing agency implementing eCommerce programs.
-Calculation of return of attributed sales divided by ad spend Validity: The new measure accurately measures the performance of the eCommerce programs which play an important role in achieving FDOC marketing goals and objectives.
-Reliability: The performance measure is provided by ecommerce retail partners and recalculated internally to ensure accuracy.
+LRPP EXHIBIT IV: Performance Measure Validity and Reliability Department: Florida Department of Citrus Program: Economic and Market Research Service/Budget Entity: Measure: Number of Periodic Reports disseminated to the industry Action (check one): Requesting revision to approved performance measure.
+Change in data sources or measurement methodologies.
+Requesting new measure.
+Backup for performance measure.
+Data Sources and Methodology: The data originates from various governmental and private sources and is processed through established procedures and internal review for errors/anomalies to ensure the data is valid before being compiled into a periodic report and disseminated.
+The number of periodic reports is tracked using a spreadsheet.
+Validity: The raw data originates from known and trusted sources.
+Reliability: The standard operating procedure can be reproduced to ensure accuracy.